The Danish Institute for Human Rights and Non-governmental Organizations Brief Committee on Economic, Social and Cultural Rights in Denmark and Rwanda

 Denmark

+JONAS CHRISTOFFERSEN, Director of the Danish Institute for Human Rights, said Denmark had the lowest gap between the rich and the poor, though challenges remained.
+On disability issues, he said that in a number of municipalities the proper procedures were not being followed when cutting back on services to persons with disabilities.
+It had been necessary to offer guidance and interventions in a number of these cases.
 An Expert asked about why the municipalities were able to do this and why it was the Institute that was intervening, was there not State guidance and process on the topic?
 Was there an increase in the number of cases the Institute was dealing with about economic, social and cultural rights?
 Another Expert asked about migration issues, were there any new developments?
 Was Denmark likely to ratify the Optional Protocol?
 Could the Institute be stronger on the follow-up on the Committee's recommendations?

 Mr. Christoffersen said that Denmark had a self-rule policy for the municipalities, and as long as they did not go under a certain standard, it was acceptable to make changes to services.
 However, an individual assessment was supposed to be completed before changes to the services offered to a person or family were changed, and currently this was not always done.
 This was an access, discrimination and rule of law issue.
 He added that the Institute had been monitoring a number of economic, social and cultural rights, and also held responsibilities under the framework of the European Union.